Open Source and Personal Projects

-This is a list of notable personal and open source projects I’ve worked on over the years.
+This is a list of notable open source projects, demos, and personal projects I’ve worked on over the years.
 Most of my personal projects are one-offs and aren’t actively maintained.
 This list is non-comprehensive and is a showcase of the projects I consider the most interesting and relevant.

 Personal Projects